ociswap/radix-event-stream/README.md

 async fn event_handler_name(
     // Context the handler will get from the framework.
     // This includes the current ledger transaction we're in,
-    // the raw event, the app state, and some other transaction context.
+    // the raw event, the global state, and the transaction context.
-    context: EventHandlerContext<YOUR_APP_STATE>,
+    context: EventHandlerContext<YOUR_STATE>,
     // The decoded event struct as defined in your smart contract.
     event: EVENT_STRUCT,
 ) -> Result<(), EventHandlerError> {